The health benefits of swimming for all ages and stages

 It started out as a way to cool down after her regular beach walks, but cold-water swimming is now an integral part of Fleur Bainger’s wellbeing routine.

-The Perth-based writer, 43, started hitting the ocean in January 2021 and found the benefits of cold-water swimming so significant she’s been going twice a week ever since.
+The Perth-based writer, 43, started hitting the ocean a few years ago and found the benefits of cold-water swimming so significant she’s been going twice a week ever since.
 She’s noticed improvements to her fitness, muscle tone, sleep quality and productivity.

 “I have significantly more energy throughout the whole day, and I notice I'm in a better mood and a better headspace – on my swimming days, I think more clearly and I’m more focused the whole day,” she says.